Mutti499/color-aware-perlin/README.md

 - Significant improvements in performance and functionality
 - Promising results that warrant further research and validation

+## Documentation
+For a detailed technical report and analysis of the methodology, experiments, and results, please refer to:
+`Neural Network Initialization Using Color-Aware Perlin Noise.pdf`

 ## Configuration
 The grid size can be customized by modifying the `N` and `M` parameters in the code:
 ```python